 26. There is no single style of Foxton house; however older properties, with very few exceptions, are constructed of local brick and a have certain features in common.
-These tend to include Welsh slate roofs, which terminate at the wall with no overhang of the roof, as shown in the detail below.
-This is an integral feature of Foxton's built character.
+These tend to include Welsh slate roofs, which terminate at the wall with no overhang of the

 - 27. Most dwellings are of one or two storeys.
 Three storey dwellings are rare, for example the Manor House. - 28.
 Where there are bargeboards or facia boards these are unobtrusive.
 The houses are mainly gable ended and are often built close to the road and garages/outhouses are generally attached or detached rather than integral. - 29.
 Increasingly rendering is being used as a finish on new houses.
-A number of the older properties have now been rendered and old photographs show that a white or cream wash was fairly common in the past.
+A number of the older properties have now been rendered and

-- 30. In the 1960/70s a number of houses and bungalows were built with the large picture windows, concrete tiles and roof styles incorporating facia boards and prominent barge boards which were fashionable at the time.
+- old photographs show that a white or cream wash was fairly common in the past. - 30.
+In the 1960/70s a number of houses and bungalows were built with the large picture windows, concrete tiles and roof styles incorporating facia boards and prominent barge boards which were fashionable at the time.
 These properties are to be found at the northern ends of Main Street and Middle Street as well as in Park Close and Vicarage Drive. - 31.
 From the 1980s new houses have reverted to using the traditional style of roof and general appearance, which is more in keeping with the built heritage of Foxton.